Deutschland-class battleship: Armament

 The ships carried the same main battery as the preceding Braunschweig class.
 The primary armament comprised four 28 cm SK L/40 (Note: In Imperial German Navy gun nomenclature, "SK" (Schnelladekanone) denotes that the gun is quick firing, while the L/40 denotes the length of the gun.
 In this case, the L/40 gun is 40 caliber, meaning that the gun is 40 times as long as its bore is.) quick-firing guns in hydraulically operated twin turrets.
 The turrets were placed on the centerline, one forward and one aft.
 The C/01 turrets allowed the guns to depress to −4 degrees, and elevate to +30 degrees, which enabled a maximum range of 18800 m.
 The guns fired 240 kg shells at a muzzle velocity of 820 m/s.
 Ammunition storage amounted to 85 shells per gun.

 The secondary battery consisted of fourteen 17 cm SK L/40 quick-firing guns, all of which were mounted in casemates.
 Five were placed on either side in the upper deck and the remaining four were located a deck above in the superstructure, one on each corner.
 The guns fired 64 kg shells at a muzzle velocity of 850 m/s.
 These guns were chosen as they used the largest shell that could be reasonably handled without machinery.
 The guns could elevate to 22 degrees, which allowed a maximum range of 14500 m.
 Their rate of fire was approximately one shot every nine to ten seconds, and each gun was supplied with 130 shells.

-For defense against torpedo boats, the ships carried a tertiary battery of twenty-two 8.8 cm SK L/35 quick-firing guns.
+For defense against torpedo boats, the ships carried a tertiary battery of twenty 8.8 cm SK L/35 quick-firing guns.
 These were placed in casemates in hull sponsons, in embrasures in the superstructure, or in open mounts.
 The guns fired 15.4 lb shells at a muzzle velocity of 2526 ft/s, and could be elevated to 25 degrees for a maximum range of 9090 m.
 The ammunition allotment for each gun was 130 shells.
 The ships were temporarily fitted with four 3.7 cm machine cannon, but these were quickly removed.

 They were also armed with six 45 cm torpedo tubes, and 16 torpedoes.
 The tubes were all placed below the waterline, one in the bow, one in the stern, and two on each broadside.
 These torpedoes were 5.15 m long and carried a 147.5 kg TNT warhead.
 They could be set at two speeds for different ranges.
 At 26 kn, the weapons had a range of 3000 m.
 At an increased speed of 31 kn, the range was reduced to 1500 m.